Fluffy Coconut Whipped Cream (Dairy-Free & 1 Ingredient!)

 Fancy Version

-- Use a hand mixer or stand mixer to beat on medium high for 2 minutes, until light and fluffy and soft peaks form.
+- Beat on medium-high for 2 minutes with a hand mixer or stand mixer, until light and fluffy and soft peaks form.
 Scrape down the bowl.
 If adding sweetener, add now and continue beating until mixed.
-I usually don't add sweetener, since the coconut cream has its own natural sweetness.
-But if you like it sweeter, feel free to add it.

 - Serve and enjoy!
 Leftovers will keep for 5 days refrigerated in an airtight container.